Neararia/.github/profile/README.md

- `prod` is the main & starting branch and where code used in production is found.
+ `main` is the starting branch and where code used in production is found.
 New branches must branch from prod.

  `staging` is the branch where open testing may be pushed.
 In effect, staging may act as a test-net for new features.